 2. Get Input From Key Stakeholders

-Instead of just telling your development team to go raise the amount of money you need, you should ask your stakeholders for input about your fundraising goals and the impact it will have for your organization.
+Instead of just telling your development team to go raise the amount of money you need, you should ask your stakeholders for input about your fundraising goals.
+Give context about your goals and philanthropic objectives, explaining how each will impact your mission, then ask for feedback about the plan.

 Well, your grant writer may bring up the very valid point that you’ve only been that successful because you’re incredibly picky about the type of grant you apply for.
 While the percentage looks impressive, there aren’t enough grants out there to meet the goal you’ve set.
 This is great insight and enables you to switch up your strategy to be as successful as possible.